-React: As life changing as I might think winning all that money would be, it really isn’t.
+React: Life-changing as I might think winning all that money would be, but it really isn’t.
 It wouldn’t make my worries go away, it would just give me different things to worry about.
 It wouldn’t change my quality of life, it would only raise my standard of living.
 It might get me more stuff but it wouldn’t make we one bit happier.
 No amount of money can ever have an effect on my eternal destiny.

 There is a gift offered to me that is far more valuable than winning any monetary prize.
 There is a moment that can come far more dramatically than the ringing of that bell.
 There is a door that when opened will change my fate far more than any prize patrol ever could.
 That door is the one to my heart and when I am willing to open it, the king of glory can come and take residence in my heart.
 This is a gift that God longs desperately to give to each and every one of us.
 Are you willing to accept it?